Banks spend more on IT, hoping the cloud is silver-lined

 "Historically, and even more in Switzerland, IT was considered as a necessary evil, something that needed to exist because it existed in the engine room," said Pietro Di Gregorio, head of business intelligence at Swiss private bank EFG Bank.

-"But as of now, IT has to change its behavior," he said.
+"But as of now, IT has to change its behaviour," he said.

 Survey respondents considered customer loyalty their biggest challenge, cited by 30 percent.
 This worried Asian banks more than their European counterparts and they were also keener to invest in IT-related innovations to help them retain clients.